MeghnathDas/react-md-todo/README.md

 ## Introduction

 **To-Do** is a modern, responsive task management application built with React JS and Material UI, powered by Cloud Firestore for real-time data syncing.
-It enables users to add, edit, delete, and track to-do items effortlessly, ensuring a smooth experience across devices.
+It enables users to add, edit, delete, and track to-do items effortlessly, ensuring a smooth device experience.

----

 ## Use-Case Diagram